 This course provides the opportunity to explore the impacts that environmental health stressors (threats) have on the physical health and social well-being of individuals and communities.
-It comprises a twelve-month course leading to a Masters Degree in Public and Environmental Health Science.
+It comprises a twelve-month course leading to a Masters Degree in Public and Environmental Health Sciences.

 The ethos of the course is to provide international students with the skills and knowledge to work within a range of organizations including national or local government, health services, commercial companies and private consultancies.
 The course is led by experienced Environmental Health Practitioners supported by external lecturers who are recognized specialists in their fields.
 You will have opportunity to be taught by and supported in their own research dissertations by the research scientists within the Division of Environmental Health and Risk Management.